Osmanttne/Osmanttne/README.md

 - 💞️ I’m looking to collaborate with @code-for-the-carolinas on reactivating our local brigade
 - 📫 How to reach me osmantaka@protonmail.com

 I am a junior developer and electrical engineer.
-I am the electrical designer of the TEDSA Drone Robotics Team

-Visit https://tedsa-drone-robotics.github.io/ to discover our project
+Visit https://tedsa-drone-robotics.github.io/ to discover our project Also Visit the-dost-organization.github.io to discover our non profit

 Frontend dev @ https://codeforgreensboro.org